flipstone/orville/orville-docsite/site-builder/how-tos/how-to-add-orville-to-your-application-monad.md

 it will need to provide instances for the three typeclasses that make up a complete Orville monad - `MonadOrville`, `MonadOrvilleControl` and `HasOrvilleState`.
-Luckily, it's a simple matter of adding these three typeclasses the the deriving list for `Application`.
+Luckily, it's a simple matter of adding these three typeclasses the deriving list for `Application`.
 If you're not using `GHC2021` you'll need the `GeneralizedNewtypeDeriving` language extension, as in the example in this guide.

 $sample("adding-orville-new-readert/2-add-orville-typeclasses.patch", "filename=Main.hs")$